 Asylum Centre in Vranje

 In May 2017, the Reception Centre in Vranje (220 places) opened, in a motel at the entrance of the town.
 The conditions in Vranje may be described as very positive bearing in mind their provisional nature, but the realistic capacities that would guarantee human dignity and a longer stay are several dozen less.
 In June 2021, this facility became an asylum centre, accommodating Ukrainian families (28 persons in total) at the end of March 2022, and 40 persons in mid-April.
 The living conditions in the AC Vranje are of the highest standards and this facility was completely refurbished and equipped with new furniture for Ukrainian refugees.
 In January 2023, AC in Vranje accommodated 83 refugees from Ukraine, while this number at the end of the year was around 50.
-Also, official capacities for 2023, and according to the CRM data was reduced to 150 which is more reasonable.
+In 2023, the official capacity according also to the CRM data, was reduced to 150, which is more reasonable.
+However, in 2024, the official capacity was once again 220 even though no major refurbishments or extensions were performed.

 Asylum Centre in Obrenovac

-Another reception centre for the accommodation of a larger number of refugees and asylum seekers was opened in a military barracks in Obrenovac (400 places) in January 2017.
-Soon after, the centre was designated for 900 persons, but as it is the case of all other reception facilities, the capacities were assessed in relation to available beds.
-The capacities in 2020 and 2021 were estimated to be 650 persons by the CRM.
-Still, this number was not realistic and it is clear that RC Obrenovac should not host more than 400 persons at that time.
+Another reception centre for the accommodation of a larger number of refugees and asylum seekers was opened in a military barracks in Obrenovac (1,000 places) in January 2017 – the capacities are assessed in relation to available beds.
+The capacity in 2020 and 2021 was estimated to be of 650 persons by the CRM.
+Still, this number was not realistic and it is clear that RC Obrenovac should not have hosted more than 400 persons at that time.
 The idea behind the opening of the centre was to provide accommodation for persons in need of international protection who used to stay in unhygienic and unsafe conditions in Belgrade.
 However, at the outset of its functioning, it started to suffer from overcrowding, which led to a number of violent incidents among its population.
 The presence of organised criminal groups involved in smuggling is evident

-In June 2021, this facility was turned into an Asylum Centre but no official activities of the Asylum Office were reported in 2022.
-However, at the end 2021, detailed reconstruction of the facility started and in the last quarter of 2022, the capacities of this AC had extended to 1000 beds.
+In June 2021, this facility was turned into an Asylum Centre but no official activities of the Asylum Office were reported in 2022 and 2023.
+However, at the end 2021, detailed reconstruction of the facility started and in the last quarter of 2022, the capacities of this AC had extended to 1,000 beds officially.
 As previously mentioned, the capacity of the centres should be lower, but newly refurbished areas are clean, provide privacy and smaller rooms, in combination with old bigger dormitories with 10 to 15 beds.
 The conditions in most of the areas in the AC are satisfactory.
-In 2023, AC Obrenovac hosted between 340 and 950 residents.
+In 2023, AC Obrenovac hosted between 340 and 950 residents, while that number in 2025 was around 50.
+This fact clearly indicates that CRM’s policy to refer people to AC Sjenica cannot be justified and that it further undermines the effectives of the Serbian asylum system.
+AC Obrenovac had sufficient capacity to host all persons who genuinely wanted to apply for asylum and who could have had their asylum interviews facilitated in a more timely manner due to the vicinity of this facility to the headquarters of the Asylum Office.

 Conditions in temporary reception facilities

-As already outlined, the number of refugees and migrants arriving in Serbia was significantly higher in 2022 in comparison to 2021, but the last quarter of 2022 saw a significant drop in arrivals, and thus in the number of people accommodated in RCs.[15]
-In 2023, the number of arrivals was 108,808, and according to the CRM.
+As already outlined, the number of refugees and migrants arriving in Serbia was significantly higher in 2022 in comparison to 2021, but the last quarter of 2022 saw a significant drop in arrivals, and thus in the number of people accommodated in RCs.[9]
+In 2023, the number of arrivals was 108,808, while in 2024 the sharp decrease was detected leading to 19,603 arrivals.

 The authorities started opening temporary reception facilities in 2015 in order to provide basic accommodation and humanitarian support to persons who were likely in need of international protection but were not interested in seeking asylum in Serbia.
 These are not Asylum Centres and are not meant for long-term stay, even though the Asylum Act provides for the possibility for the asylum procedure to be facilitated there.
 Persons in need of international protection and other categories of migrants were placed in the majority of these centres throughout the year.